Traditional Taekwondo -- generate more striking power immediately!!!

 Hip vibration and rotation 101

 The hip should not need to move too much.
 Lots of drills are done with the hips moving way too much.
 If the strike is going to work it's going to be a fairly contained triggle through the entire body.
 This means if the legs are going to move maybe 2-3 cm, the hips shouldn't need to move more than that, otherwise the arm is going to be pushed closed to the target, negating the accelerative force sent into the target.
+The key here is to move the hips enough so that the body tenses right at the point of impact.

 Links in Traditional Taekwondo